-Mexie (right) hosts a popular YouTube channel, Mexie, where she provides grounded critiques of capitalism and explores issues relating to social/environmental/economic justice and animal liberation.
-Mexie is from southern Ontario and lives in Toronto.
-She is a published author and holds a P.h.D. in Human Geography (Political Ecology) which she received on a SSHRC scholarship.
-Her work explores the intersections between political economy and environmental governance, with a focus on decolonizing conservation.
+Mexie (right) hosts a popular YouTube channel, Mexie, where she provides grounded critiques of capitalism and explores issues relating to social/environmental/economic justice, colonialism and imperialism.
+Mexie is from southern Ontario and lives north of Toronto.
+She holds a P.h.D. in Human Geography (Political Ecology) which she received on a SSHRC scholarship.
+Her work explores the intersections between political economy and environmental governance and her focus for the past several years has been working with the Indigenous Circle of Experts and various Indigenous nations to support Indigenous sovereignty through Indigenous-led conservation.

 Mexie and Marine met via YouTube and became fast friends.
 After talking nearly every day for a year over voice notes and Skype, they finally got the opportunity to meet in Paris, and it was absolutely magical!

-The Podcast was born from both women wanting to share their thoughts and conversations to a broader audience using a more flexible medium than video.
-With YouTube, videos have to be short, concise and well-edited visually to catch (and keep) peoples’ attention.
-While this works well for certain topics, some issues really need to be talked out to do them any justice, which simply can’t be done in a 10 minute span.
+The Podcast was born from both women wanting to share their thoughts and conversations with a broader audience using a more flexible medium than video.
 The hosts were talking so much via voice note anyway, they figured they would have enough material!
 Both are incredibly excited to share their passions and perspectives with you all.